 Now, I am a bit envious of the early retirees who’ve hung it up and managed to avoid taking up new projects or establishing new social networks.
 They’re the naturally introverted set and gravitate to solitude, they’ve found their path and it works amazingly well for them.

-I thought I was among the introvert crowd for a good chunk of my adolescence.
+I thought I was among the introverted crowd for a good chunk of my adolescence.
 But when you find yourself alone as I did one summer during college and you start to malfunction due to a lack of people around you, you realize right quick how important people are.
 Even the borderline annoying ones.

 (So give your more annoying cube mates some knuckles today in appreciation for their simply being there, fighting the iffy fight with you!)

-The frugal meister that I am, I opted to replace an entire entry door, in the frame, by myself.
+The frugal mister that I am, I opted to replace an entire entry door, in the frame, by myself.
 It took some patience and bravery, having never done this before.
 But thanks to YouTube, and a contractor who was willing to walk me through a few steps over the phone, gratis, I got the job done.

 See, we’re all capable of more than what we realize.
 Circumstances sometimes force us to find that out about ourselves.
 Other times we boldly take the initiative.
 In this case, I put in a couple of days of work (one for popping in the door, another for getting the trim back up) and avoided spending over $2,000 for someone else to do the job for me.